top of page

 What’s happening is the part of your brain that allows you to read is not working while you sleep.

-Additionally, because you’re dreaming, your brain is making up the words on the page as it goes along.
+Additionally, because you’re dreaming, your brain makes up the words on the page as it goes along.
 You can try an experiment right now.
 Close your eyes and try to make up a paragraph of text.
-Then, in your mind’s eye, try to read that text to yourself.
+Then, in your mind’s eye, try reading that text yourself.

 I’ll wait.